pirfalt/things-i-fear/readme.md

 ### Understandability matters

+Guessing or Debugging.

-Sometimes I type guesses and hope for the best when evaluating the guess.
+- Sometimes I just type guesses and hope for the best.
-Without any _expected_ result.
+- _Without any expected result._

-...
+- ...
 I _hate_ when that happens.

+This is not what I call "debugging".

+Debugging is the process of coming up with a hypothesist and verifying it.

+Maybe debugging.

+- Have you ever added logging you don't intend to keep, just to check whats going on?
+- Have you ever set an ugly background color in a CSS selector, just to check which elements change?

+Probably guessing.

+- Have you ever commented out large blocks of code, just to check if a bug is there?
+- Do you have `@Annotations` you might not need?
+- Do you have CSS in your project which you are unsure if it's ever used?

+Some things _are_ very difficult.
+17 years of research on [Distributed Consensus](https://www.youtube.com/watch?v=B5NULPSiOGw&t=649s).
+(Use something else if you can.)

-#### Previous experience also matters
+### Previous experience also matters

-But only because you may already understand it.
+Mainly because you may already understand it.

-### Where does this come from?
+## Where does this come from?

 "How did _this_ end up here?"